wanhanbo/minimal-portfolio/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](./LICENSE) file for details